luigilink/SPSWeather/README.md

 # SPSWeather
-SPSWeathern is a PoweShell script tool to have a status of your SharePoint Environment
+SPSWeather is a PoweShell script tool to have a status of your SharePoint Environment